 The DreamWorks Animation sequel brings us up to speed with Antonio Banderas’ ferocious feline outlaw, who lives a carefree life of adventure until he realizes he’s on his ninth and last life.
 Desperate, Puss must evade death itself, in the form of a bounty hunter akin to the Big Bad Wolf (Wagner Moura), and spoiled heir Jack Horner (John Mulaney) while attempting to find the mythical wishing star to increase his lifespan.
-His outlook on the situation begins to change when Puss reunites with ex-flame/former partner Kitty Softpaws (Salma Hayek Pinault) and meets a new ally in the cheerful mutt, Perro (Harvey Guillén).
+His outlook on the situation begins to change when Puss reunites with ex-flame/former partner and nemesis Kitty Softpaws (Salma Hayek Pinault) and meets a new ally in the cheerful mutt/hopeful therapy dog, Perrito (Harvey Guillén).
 An unforgettable quest unfolds, featuring the aforementioned voice cast as well as Florence Pugh as Goldilocks and Olivia Colman, Ray Winstone, and Samson Kayo as the three bears crime family.

 Puss in Boots: The Last Wish is as rich on its own as it is a part of the wider Shrek universe.
-From the foundations of its dedicated fanbase made up of casual moviegoers and animation lovers alike, the sequel is now nominated for Best Animated Feature at the 95th Academy Awards next to A24’s Marcel the Shell with Shoes On, Pixar’s Turning Red, and Netflix’sThe Sea Beast and Guillermo del Toro’s Pinocchio.
+From the foundations of its dedicated fanbase made up of casual moviegoers and animation lovers alike, this sequel was nominated for Best Animated Feature at the 95th Academy Awards next to A24’s Marcel the Shell with Shoes On, Pixar’s Turning Red, and Netflix’sThe Sea Beast and Guillermo del Toro’s Pinocchio.
 Director Joel Crawford and co-director Januel Mercado have a long history in animation.
 Crawford got his big break as a story artist at DreamWorks and has worked extensively on the Kung Fu Panda and Trolls franchises.
 The two worked closely together on Crawford’s directorial debut, The Croods: A New Age, wherein Mercado served as Head of Story.
 After the success of their Puss in Boots film, it’s looking like they’ll be collaborating for years to come.

 Following our first exclusive interview with Puss in Boots: The Last Wish director Joel Crawford, we had the chance to join him for another fruitful conversation – this time joined by co-director Januel Mercado.
 In honor of the home release of Puss in Boots: The Last Wish on 4K Ultra HD, Blu-ray, and DVD, the directors dish out highly insightful behind-the-scenes details and easter eggs that fans should be on the hunt for.
 Additionally, we put those growing rumors of Crawford’s involvement in Kung Fu Panda 4 to rest.
 Both of our interviews with the Puss in Boots: The Last Wish director(s) are filled with unique tidbits, so enjoy!